ExtraHorizon/docs/docs/services/access-management/auth-service/open-id-connect/README.md

 {% hint style="danger" %}
 #### Provider misconfiguration

-When the authentication communication between Extra Horizon and Extra Horizon fails a \`OidcProviderResponseError\` is returned.
+When the authentication communication between Extra Horizon and the OpenID Provider fails a \`OidcProviderResponseError\` is returned.
 Make sure your application catches error and informs the user in a correct way.&#x20;
 {% endhint %}